 The northern part of the province is underlain by Canadian Shield and has a gazillion lakes (well 100,000 or so) and the southern part is prairie, but we don’t know how many lakes are in this part.
 And, we are not going to count them.

 According to one source, half of Saskatchewan is forest, farmland makes up a third and freshwater water covers one eighth.
 That adds up to 95.83% so what about the other 4.17%?

 Bet you didn’t ever wonder about what is the highest point of land between Labrador and the Rockies.
 It is in the Cypress Hills in SW Saskatchewan.
 In fact, at 1400 m it is higher than Banff and about 600 m higher than the surrounding plains.

-Precipitation in Saskatchewan could end up ultimately flowing to the Arctic Ocean, Hudson’s Bay (not the store) or the Gulf of Mexico.
+Precipitation in Saskatchewan could end up ultimately flowing to the Arctic Ocean, Hudson’s Bay or the Gulf of Mexico.
 Tough packing when you don’t know where you’ll end up.

-About 1.2 million people live in the province.
-They mostly live in the southern half which has better farmland.
+About 1.2 million people live in Saskatchewan.
+They mostly live in the southern half of the province which has better farmland.

 Saskatchewan gets a lot of sunlight and some say the most of any province.
 But be careful if you repeat that because it might start a fight with an Albertan.
 So, our official position is that Saskatchewan gets a lot of sunlight especially during the day.

 Some say, especially those in Estevan, that Estevan is the sunniest place in Canada.
 Oh, Oh, we can see a fight coming from Medicine Hat, Swift Current, Kindersley and others but not from Prince Rupert in BC where it rains 246 days a year.